Strike-Through Pricing

 The Strike-Through Pricing feature compares a customer’s configured price level with the default price level.

-After the Strike-Through Pricing feature is enabled for your web store, your customer's discounted price is displayed on the Product Listing Page (PLP) and Product Details Page (PDP) for all items, including matrix child items.
-The original default price is displayed with a strikethrough next to the discount price.
+When enabled, the Strike-Through Pricing feature lets you display your customer's discounted price on the Product Listing Page (PLP) and Product Details Page (PDP) for all items, including matrix child items.

 -